isbeorn/nina.docs/docs/tabs/options/imaging.md

 * Each keyword will be replaced by its current value when the image is saved.
 * A list of all available keywords and their usage are described in the table below the pattern
 * Static text is also possible and will be kept
-* A preview of the file pattern is also displayed below.
+* A preview of the file pattern is also displayed below
+* Furthermore you can expand this section to also specify different file patterns for FLAT, DARK BIAS and DARKFLAT images.
+If no pattern is specified for those, the default image pattern will be used instead

 !!! tip
     By using the backslash characters `\\` you can separate your images into various folders and sub folders.